If you’re looking to step up your game on trails and improve your mountain bike riding, full suspension mountain bikes are a good way to go.

 The bike pictured above comes with an aluminium suspension frame and 21-speed twist shifters.
 It’s great for going down trails and even better for peacful bike rides through forests, or whatever it is you like to do.

-But, like I said, this bike is definitely better as a budget option.ORDER NOW
+But, like I said, this bike is definitely better as a budget option.No products found.
+No products found.

-It’s very, very responsive.
-The brakes and suspension are really top-notch, meaning that you get a flawless ride over rugged, uneven terrain.
+The brakes and suspension are really top-notch and very smooth, meaning that you get a flawless ride over dirt and rugged trails.

 |Brakes||Shimano XT M8000 hydraulic disc brakes|